Chiang Kai-shek: Rule

-Having gained control of China, Chiang's party remained surrounded by "surrendered" warlords who remained relatively autonomous within their own regions.
+Having gained control of China, Chiang's party remained surrounded by defeated warlords who remained relatively autonomous within their own regions.
 On 10 October 1928, Chiang was named director of the State Council, the equivalent to President of the country, in addition to his other titles.
-As with his predecessor Sun Yat-sen, the Western media dubbed him "Generalissimo".
+As with his predecessor Sun Yat-sen, the Western media dubbed him "generalissimo".

-According to Sun Yat-sen's plans, the Kuomintang (KMT) was to rebuild China in three steps: military rule, political tutelage, and constitutional rule.
+According to Sun Yat-sen's plans, the KMT was to rebuild China in three steps: military rule, political tutelage, and constitutional rule.
 The ultimate goal of the KMT revolution was democracy, which was not considered to be feasible in China's fragmented state.
 Since the KMT had completed the first step of revolution through seizure of power in 1928, Chiang's rule thus began a period of what his party considered to be "political tutelage" in Sun Yat-sen's name.
 During this so-called Republican Era, many features of a modern, functional Chinese state emerged and developed.

-From 1928 to 1937, a time period known as the Nanjing decade, some aspects of foreign imperialism, concessions and privileges in China were moderated through diplomacy.
-The government acted to modernize the legal and penal systems, attempted to stabilize prices, amortize debts, reform the banking and currency systems, build railroads and highways, improve public health facilities, legislate against traffic in narcotics, and augment industrial and agricultural production.
+From 1928 to 1937, known as the Nanjing decade, various aspects of foreign imperialism, concessions and privileges in China were moderated by diplomacy.
+The government acted to modernize the legal and penal systems and attempted to stabilize prices, amortize debts, reform the banking and currency systems, build railroads and highways, improve public health facilities, legislate against traffic in narcotics, and augment industrial and agricultural production.
 Efforts were made to improve education standards, and the national academy of sciences, Academia Sinica, was founded.
 In an effort to unify Chinese society, the New Life Movement was launched to encourage Confucian moral values and personal discipline.
-Guoyu ("national language") was promoted as a standard tongue, and the establishment of communications facilities (including radio) were used to encourage a sense of Chinese nationalism in a way that was not possible when the nation lacked an effective central government.
-Under this context, the Chinese Rural Reconstruction Movement was implemented by some social activists who graduated as professors of the United States with tangible but limited progress in modernizing the tax, infrastructural, economic, cultural, and educational equipment, and mechanisms of rural regions.
-The social activists actively coordinated with the local governments in towns and villages since the early 1930s.
-However, this policy was subsequently neglected and canceled by Chiang's government due to rampant wars and the lack of resources following the Second Sino-Japanese War and the Second Chinese Civil War.
+Guoyu ("national language") was promoted as the official language, and the establishment of communications facilities (including radio) was used to encourage a sense of Chinese nationalism in a way that had not been possible when the nation lacked an effective central government.
+Under that context, the Chinese Rural Reconstruction Movement was implemented by some social activists who graduated as professors of the United States with tangible but limited progress in modernizing the tax, infrastructural, economic, cultural, and educational equipment and the mechanisms of rural regions.
+The social activists actively co-ordinated with the local governments in the towns and villages since the early 1930s.
+However, the policy was subsequently neglected and canceled by Chiang's government because of rampant wars and the lack of resources after the Japanese War and the civil war.